 Turning your WordPress site into native apps

 If you already have a WordPress site for your publication, you have no excuse not to build a native app.
-It’s very easy and comes with a much more affordable price tag than custom native app development done internally or with an agency.
+It’s very easy and comes with a much more affordable price tag than custom news app development done internally or with an agency.

 MobiLoud’s team of experienced app developers will customize, build and publish your app for you, and maintain it over time.
 The average time from sign up to an app published is about 2 weeks.